akasumitlamba/some-c-codes/README.md

 ﻿# some-c-codes
-some codes you might encounter a nywhere
+some codes you might encounter somewhere